solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

         }
     }
 ```

-> **NOTE** You do not have to specify the certificate and the SslMode is set to required.

 - Right-click the project, select **Manage Nuget Packages**, and select **Browse**
 - Search for **MySqlConnector**, select **Install**